Public Records Act

 - Information sessions, consultation sessions and training.

-These resources will be communicated via the Public Records Act 2023 website (this page), QSAs agency newsletter, webinars and emails to QSAs records management contacts.
+These resources will be communicated via the Public Records Act 2023 website (this page), QSAs newsletter, webinars and emails to QSAs records management contacts.

-- Slides from information webinar - November 2024
+- Slides information webinar #3 - November 2024

-- Recording from information webinar - August 2024
+- Recording information webinar #2 - August 2024

-- Slides from information webinar - August 2024
+- Slides information webinar #2 - August 2024

-- Slides from information webinar - May and June 2024
+- Slides information webinar #1 - May and June 2024

 Act implementation key documents